ktbyers/netmiko/EXAMPLES.md

 ```

-## Connect using a Dictionary and a Context Manager
+## Connect using a Dictionary and a Context Manager.

 ```py
 from netmiko import ConnectHandler